duon97/Power-BI--Supply-Chain-Analysis/README.md

 ### Conclusion

-The supply chain generated total revenue of 577,605, total cost of 52,925, and profit of 517,956.
-However, performance varies significantly across suppliers, regions, and carriers — particularly the trade-off between low cost and quality at the supplier level, and between speed and cost at the shipping level.
+The supply chain generated total revenue of 577,605, total cost of 52,925.
+However, performance varies significantly across suppliers, regions, and carriers - particularly the trade-off between low cost and quality at the supplier level, and between speed and cost at the shipping level.

 The Skincare category leads in revenue but carries the thinnest per-unit margin, indicating that sales volume growth does not necessarily translate into proportional profit growth.
 Meanwhile, certain regions (Chennai, Delhi) show defect rates above safe thresholds and require priority attention.